Clan MacDonald of Dunnyveg: Council of the Isles

 The Lords of the Isles and the Council of the Isles met on Islay (pronounced Eye’ la) at Finlaggan Gaelic for white hollow.
 Finlaggan loch has two small islands.
 Upon the larger was the residence of the Lord of the Isles.
-The smaller of the isles was called Eilean nan Comhairle (pronounced ‘coarlay’) meaning ‘council island’.
+The smaller of the isles was called Eilean nan Comhairle, meaning ‘council island’.
 The Council of the Isles met on the smaller island.
-The Lordship of the Isles has not governed anything like later feudal Lords governed.
-It was more like the Celtic kingdoms of Ireland and the Dalriadic Kingdom from which it evolved.
+The Lordship of the Isles was not governed anything like later feudal Lords governed; It was more like the Celtic kingdoms of Ireland and the Dalriadic Kingdom from which it evolved.
 Local chiefs elected by their clan made up the Council of the Isles.
 They acted as judges to settle disputes in their own clan.
 They were the chiefs of Clan Donald branches Dunnyveg, Clanranald, Keppoch, and Ardnamurchan and the clans of ancient Dalriada including MacKinnon, MacMillan, Magee, MacNicoll, Maceachern, MacKay, and MacGillivray.
 Several clan chiefs of the MacLeods and MacLeans were on the Council.